Skip to content

 Complex Permanent Tissue

-Vascular tissues which are made up of different types of cells that work together and help in the transportation of food, water, and minerals throughout the plant, are known as complex tissues.
+Complex permanent tissues are made up of different kind of specialized cells that work together to perform specific functions within a plant.
+It help in the transportation of food, water, and minerals throughout the plant.

 Xylem

 It is mostly made up of dead cells and is used to transport water and mineral from root to leaves and other parts of the plant.
-It contains tracheids, vessels, xylem parenchyma, and xylem fibers.
-Out of all these only, the Xylem parenchymas is made up of living cells and contains food.
+It consists of various cell types, including tracheids and vessel elements for water conduction, fibers for support, and xylem parenchyma cells for storage.
+Only, the Xylem parenchymas is made up of living cells and contains food.
 The tracheid and vessels are long, elongated, and hollow.

 Phloem

-It is made up of living cells and helps in the transportation of food from leaves to other parts of plants.
-It is made up of sieve tubes, companion cells, phloem fiber, and phloem parenchyma.
-Out of all these, only phloem fiber is made up of dead cells.
+Phloem is composed of living cells and helps in the transportation of food from leaves to other parts of plants.
+It is made up of sieve tube elements, which are responsible for transporting nutrients, and companion cells that support sieve tube elements, phloem fiber, and phloem parenchyma.
+Only phloem fiber is made up of dead cells.
 They are also responsible for the transportation of proteins and mRNAs.

 Secretory Tissues

-• Laticiferous Tissues-They long, elongated, thickened, and multi-nucleated cells and also contain a yellowish substance called latex. they are spread over the parenchyma cells of plants.
+• Laticiferous Tissues: They are long, elongated, thickened, and multi-nucleated cells and contains a yellowish substance called latex.
+When laticifers are damaged, they release latex, which can have protective, defensive, or healing functions for the plant.
+Its function range from deterring herbivores to healing wounds.
+They are spread over the parenchyma cells of plants.

 FAQs on Permanent Tissues